projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

 ###############################################

 ACRN supports inter-virtual machine communication based on a shared memory mechanism.
-The ACRN device model or hypervisor emulate a virtual PCI device (called an ``ivshmem`` device) to expose the base address and size of this shared memory.
+The ACRN device model or hypervisor emulates a virtual PCI device (called an ``ivshmem`` device) to expose the base address and size of this shared memory.